aquabu/remy/README.md

 #### :ip_address

 :ip_address is the IP address of the box which chef-solo will run against.
-Normally, this is given to Remy as part of the options arguments (either programmatically, or from a rake task), but it could also come in from one of the Remy yml config file(s).
+Normally, this is given to Remy as part of the options arguments (either programmatically, or from a rake task) and is not in the yml config files, but it could also come in from one of the Remy yml config file(s).
 The simplest usage of Remy to run chef-solo is:

 `Remy::Chef.new(:ip_address => '123.123.123.123').run`